With a tail not capable of grasping, the Golden-faced Saki moves through the canopy by leaping between trees using all four limbs. © Jonathan Rossouw

 Trails behind the village offer access to tall terra firme forest growing on white sand, an extension of the Guianan forests.
 Spend the morning searching for groups of Golden-handed Tamarin, a primate endemic to the Guianan center of endemism, along with an array of Guianan avian endemics, from puffbirds to cotingas and woodcreepers to antbirds.
 In the afternoon, climb to the dancing arena of the Guianan Cock-of-the-Rock, a brilliant orange cotinga whose display ranks as one of the most spectacular bird displays on Earth.
 Later, head downstream, and cross the Amazon to the south side, once again.

 Wake at Alter do Chão, an area of clear, fresh water and sandbars in the Tapajos River.
 For your primate finale, the forest east of the Tapajos River is home to the impressive Spix’s Red-handed Howler and the diminutive Silvery Marmoset.
 Although the primates are the principal focus, you will also be looking for such rare and localized birds as White-crested Guan and the glorious Golden Parakeet.
 This evening, toast the end of a successful voyage in Lago Maripá, as the first fishing bats emerge to skim the waters, then enjoy a festive farewell dinner.

-Spend the final day continuing your exploration around Alter do Chão.
-This afternoon sail into Santarém, a bustling river port some 500 miles upstream of the Atlantic Ocean, at the confluence of the Amazon and Tapajos Rivers.
-Bid farewell to Mo and the rest of the crew of the Dorinha and transfer to the airport for your flights homeward.
+This morning, sail into Santarém, a bustling river port some 500 miles upstream of the Atlantic Ocean, at the confluence of the Amazon and Tapajos Rivers.
+Bid farewell to Mo and the rest of the crew of the Iracema and transfer to the airport for your flights homeward.